 For best results, select one with a probe which is separate to the display.
 Position the probe about an inch above the substrate, where your snake will be spending its time, and set the display somewhere that you’ll be able to see it easily.
 You can purchase thermo-hygrometers, which measure both heat and humidity, like the Exo Terra Combometer.

 Check your hygrometer twice a day, in the morning and evening, to ensure that humidity does not vary too much.

 What is the Ideal Temperature for a Ball Python Vivarium?

 Ball pythons hail from tropical Africa, where the temperatures throughout the year are high.
-Heating your ball python’s enclosure correctly just as vital as humidifying it, to prevent health problems.
+Heating your ball python’s enclosure correctly is just as vital as humidifying it to prevent health problems.

 You should provide your ball python with a temperature gradient in its vivarium.
 This involves using a heat source to keep one end of the vivarium much warmer than the other.
 This will allow your snake to thermoregulate (keep its body temperature at the right level).

 The warm end of your ball python’s enclosure should be between 90 and 95 degrees Fahrenheit.
 The cool end should range between 70 and 80 Fahrenheit.

 There shouldn’t be a need to use a heat source at the cool end, as the residual heat from the warm end should keep it at the right level.

 Ensure that your snake has access to two hide boxes, one at either end of the enclosure.
 Make sure to monitor each end of the vivarium with a thermometer, about an inch above the substrate.

 Do Ball Pythons Need Heat at Night?